CloudC2021/MiniProject2021/README.md

 The backend is a REST-based service interface for CRUD operations.
 Those operations are consisting of user sing up and log in and data query of university information’s and is also using Google Dialog Flow, Google STT and Google TTS external APIs for voice speech and voice recognition.
 The Chat-bot is deployed though Google Cloud PLatform and user's sensitive information (here we only colelct the password) is hashed and then stored in cloud MongoDB, a NoSQL cloud persistent database.

-<h2>How the code works (Sing Up & Login)</h2>
+<h2>How the code works (Flask Data management App - Sing Up Login & Update User Queries)</h2>

-The app is split to the user Sing Up & Log in code and to the Chat-Bot code.
-First, in the datamethods.py we connected with MongoDB.
+The app is split to the user Sing Up & Log in and the data emthods such as store, update and delete user queries for a particular user account.
+First, in the usermethods.py & datamethods.py we connect with MongoDB to store and retreive our user information as well as the enquiry data.

 <h3>Usermethods.py</h3>
 We are using a sing up function to let new users’ login in our site.
 Inside the sing up function we request email and password from the user, we encrypted the password using pbkdf2_sha256 hashing algorithm and we save those values in our database.
 In the case that the email that the user gave already exist we return the 400 code and print error "Email address already in use".
-Going now in the login function we are searching though the database using the email that the user gave us.
-If the email exist in our database and the hashed value of the password matches the value, we have in our database we create an authorized token and allow access to the user, else we return 201 and print “Invalid login credentials”.
+Going now onwards in the login function we are searching though the database using the email that the user gave us.
+If the email exist in our database and the hashed value of the password matches the value we have in our database we create an authorized token and allow access to the user, else we return 201 and print “Invalid login credentials”.

 <h3>Datamethonds.py</h3>
 Inside data methods we give the option to the user to add an enquire (in case the chat bot does not have the answer for someone to answer it physically).
-We created four functions for that purpose, add, get, update, delete).
-In every function we first check if the user is login to the system by using the authorization token that we already created in the usermethods.py file.
+We created four functions for that purpose- add, get, update, delete).
+In every function we first check if the user is logged in to the system by using the authorization token that we already created and received back in the usermethods.py file during log in.
 Then is the add_enquire function we get the enquire from the user, we check the user have ask again the same enquire, if not the enquire store in the mongoDB database for review, and we also create an enquire id.
-The get_enquiry function is used in case a user want to see an enquire that he already submitted.
-We ask the enquire id from the user and by using the id and the email of the user (that we took from the authentication token) and if the enquire exist in our database we print it for the user to see.
+The get_enquiry function is used in case a user want to see an enquiry that he already submitted.
+We ask the enquire id from the user and by using the id and the email of the user (that we took from the authentication token) check in the enquiries collection of our database and if the enquiry exist in our database we print it for the user to see.
 After that we ask the user if he want to update or delete his enquiry.
 If he wants to update his enquire we ask for the new enquiry and update it in our database under the same id, else we delete the enquiry from our database.

 <h3>App.py</h3>
 The app.py is using RESTful methodology to Post, Put, Get and Delete the enquiries of the user.
-The app.py is calling the functions from the previous two files and routes the data in the appropriate destination
+The app.py is calling the functions from the previous two files and routes the data in the appropriate destination.

 <h2>How the code works (Nature Voice Chat-Bot)</h2>